zatalian/barista/Readme.md

 # Luigi - an Intelligent Internet of Things (IIoT) barista

 ### Intro
 This is my submission to the [Simumatik IoT Coffee Machine Challange](https://academy.simumatik.com/iot-challenge/).
 Luigi is a highly intelligent but completely useless IoT barista.
+Because he is only fitted with 3 buttons and an old display, he has to communicate with yes/no questions.
+Can you get him to pour you a coffee?

 ### Prerequisites
 To run Luigi you will need